pattyjula/Git-reference/docs/git-commands.md

 `conda create --name myenv python=3.9`

-After creating the virt env, in the above it's called pro, then you can activate it.
+After creating the virt env, then you can activate it.

 `source activate myenv`